AndrewConway/ConcreteSTV/README.md

 instead give a seven page rant about the relative merits of [IRV](https://en.wikipedia.org/wiki/Instant-runoff_voting) and the [Schulze method](https://en.wikipedia.org/wiki/Schulze_method).

-This section applies to humans too.
+Actually, this may as well apply to humans too.

 ## Contact